 Clarke says that on the face of it the irony of his originating impulse to be an artist was that he could not in fact draw very well.
 He was and remains a poor draughtsman.

 He maintains, however, that the irony is only apparent, because drawing is about more than pleasing line.
 That his lines were not pleasing was due to mechanical ineptitude, a clumsy hand; but his lines were well chosen.
 He saw well.

 I only have his word for that, but his theoretical position is sound.
-Disegno—drawing, or design—was the founding virtue of quattrocento art, as told at any rate by Vasari, who notes with approval the comment of Michelangelo upon visiting the workshop of the Venetian Titian—he paints well; a pity he never learnt to draw.
+Disegno—drawing, or design—was the founding virtue of Renaissance art, as described at any rate by Vasari, who notes with approval the comment of Michelangelo upon visiting the workshop of the Venetian Titian—he paints well; a pity he never learnt to draw.

 Good disegno also entailed drawing out viable new forms.
 Just as in the evolution of species not all conceivable forms are in fact physically viable, so that actual and potential species dot total-creature-space in the way that rational numbers dot total-number-space; so in disegno-space not all dispositions of models or arrangements of limbs are viable; figures will overbalance, appear graceless, deformed.
 Disegno, like all art, has a traceable lineage.

 The new solutions were drawn sometimes from life, sometimes from Classical models, and sometimes from small mannequin models manipulated and turned around an axis.

 But in each case, artists of the new style made their three-dimensional modelling conform to their understanding of correct anatomy, establishing calf and thigh as contraposto lines of force, the muscles of the chest and stomach as sectional lines modelling the massy three-dimensional solidity of the figures.